 Perhaps not the first advantage you would think of: a screen consumes energy, a poster at most some sticky tape.
 Yet digital signage is more sustainable than you think.
 There are several reasons for this;

-- An error can easily be corrected; there is no need to make a new print
+- Correcting an error is easy; there is no need to make a new print

 - The screen lasts a long time; you don't have to create a new poster every time

-- A lot of chemicals and water are used for printing
+- Printing uses a lot of chemicals and water

-- A lot of water and electricity is used in the production of paper
+- Produces paper consumes a lot of water and electricity

-- You can choose green electricity for the screen
+- You can choose to use green electricity for your TV screen

 2. Movement attracts attention

-A poster is static, the content on a screen not only changes over and over again but is also in motion in the form of videos or animations.
+A poster is static; the content on a screen changes repeatedly but is also in motion in the form of videos or animations.
 Moving content is 5 to 10 times more striking than static text and photos.
-The chance that the content on a screen is seen is therefore much greater and that is, after all, the goal.
+Therefore, content on a signage screen is much more likely to be noticed, which is the goal.